Updated · Dec 03, 2022

 - 70% of companies using the cloud plan to increase their budgets in the future.

-- 61% of businesses migrated their workloads to the cloud in 2020.
+- 57% of businesses will migrate their workloads to the cloud in 2022.

-- Amazon Web Services (AWS) had a 76% share of the enterprise cloud adoption in 2020.
+- Amazon Web Services (AWS) had an 80% share of the enterprise cloud adoption in 2022

 We told you the numbers were mind-blowing.